 “I was running low on cash after buying books for school and I needed a couple of groceries.
 1st Financial Bank bridged the gap while allowing me to build my credit history.” - Patrick, 1FBUSA cardholder from KY

-Budgeting in advance for classroom materials is important.
+You should always do your best to allocate room in your budget for classroom materials.
 However, textbook costs can often be more than expected, or their prices can change at the last minute, making it difficult to budget an exact amount.
-A credit card can help bridge the gap between the difference of what you saved up and what you had to pay.
-If you buy your textbooks online, you’ll need a card to complete the purchase.
-This will allow you to compare prices to those of your college’s bookstore and find the most affordable textbooks.
+A student credit card can help you bridge the gap between what you saved up and what you had to pay, all while helping you build credit with your card.

 “I used my credit card this month to help pay for textbooks.
 By having a credit card, I can pay back the bill for my credit cards over a period of time (the first semester).
 This took a lot of stress off of my shoulders, as college is stressful within itself!”- Kya, 1FBUSA cardholder from WI